Thursday, 21 April 2016

 Iran or Central Asia, 7th-8th, pearl halo crowning Khusrau II (?), The David Collection

-Sogdia, 8th, fronting winged horses
+Sogdia, silk, 8th, fronting winged horses

 Central Asia, Afghanistan (?), 7th, boar's head and peacock, Metropolitan Museum

-A TURK IMAGERY
+TURK IMAGERY

 Kul Tegin memorial, I half 8th, detail, Raptor